Tomek4861/RPi-Email-Notifier/README.md

 ## Overview

-This project is an **email notification system** for **Raspberry Pi** with an **OLED SSD1331 display**.It displays new emails on an OLED screen with sound and LED notifications.
+This project is an **email notification system** for **Raspberry Pi** with an **OLED SSD1331 display**.
+It displays new emails on an OLED screen with sound and LED notifications.
 Users can navigate unread messages using buttons and a rotary encoder.

 ## Features